The 5 Factors Beyond Talent Needed to Sell Solutions

 - The Overall Goal

-- Organizing the Team
+- Organizing the Sales Team

 Who is responsible for what?
 A high performing sales team is one in which roles and responsibilities are clear.
-Different salespeople have different strengths and relate differently to customers.
+Different salespeople have different strengths and relate differently to different customers.
 Match your talent to the challenge so you deploy your team members in the most efficient and effective way possible.

 When team and individual goals are clearly set and agreed upon, the best salespeople hit the deck running.
 They are challenged to do their best and know they will be held accountable for their part.
 And as they reach those goals, they expect to be recognized and rewarded in a meaningful manner.
-This is how you keep a sales team motivated and heading in the right direction.
+Accountability is how you keep a sales team motivated and heading in the right direction.

 Sales managers must ensure there are sufficient resources available to back up the sales effort.
 Salespeople need access to information about their customers; insight into who, internally, can help adapt operations and delivery schedules to customer needs; and technology to streamline customer contact info in order to plan how to spend their time most fruitfully.